 At a slightly lower price tag of just $99, the Mia might seem like a better deal because of the accessories and the cable termination.
 But if the sound is your priority, then the narrative might end up looking a little different.

-Form factor wise, the 2 IEMs are also quite different, since the Mia is designed to be shallowly inserted into the ears, while the R-50 must be inserted deep into your ear canal.
-Also, the Mia can only be worn with the wire straight down while the R-50 can be work both with ear loops or straight down, although the 2nd option might be slightly awkward.
+Form factor-wise, the 2 IEMs are also quite different since the Mia is designed to be shallowly inserted into the ears, while the R-50 must be inserted deep into your ear canal.
+Also, the Mia can only be worn with the wire straight down while the R-50 can be worn both with ear loops or straight down, although the 2nd option might be slightly awkward.

 The Mia comes with 8mm dynamic drivers, which is a stark contrast to the dual BA driver that the R-50 comes with.

-One of my complaints about the R-50 is the roll-off in the sub-bass region, and the Mia addresses this quite well with a substantial increase in sub-bass rumble.
-While the midbass on the Mia might have a bit more punch, it’s immediately apparent that the BA’s in the R-50 has much more control of the mid-bass region.
+One of my complaints about the R-50 is the roll-off in the sub-bass region, and Mia addresses this quite well with a substantial increase in sub-bass rumble.
+While the midbass on the Mia might have a bit more punch, it’s immediately apparent that the BAs in the R-50 have much more control of the mid-bass region.